scrutinously/chia-scripts/README.md

 ### tail.sh
 In a command line, run `./tail.sh <coin name>` to start tailing the logs for chia or any fork.\
-The `<coin name>` will need to be the same as the root directory for the coin's log path, so \
+The `<coin name>` will need to be the same as the root directory for the coin's log path.
+For \
-for chia, the root path is `~/.chia` sot he command to tail the chia logs is `./tail.sh chia`.
+chia, the root path is `~/.chia` so the command to tail the chia logs is `./tail.sh chia`.
 The default coloring is set at anything under 0.5s lookup green, 0.5s to 1s orange/yellow, and/ over 1s is red.
 Adjust these times by changing what `$16` is greater than in the script.